-- 43. Informed by our assessment of key risk topics set out in annex 1, and our risk assessment risk-ranking toolkit, we identified the key priority areas for engaging with the industry.
-These are: - Carrying out proactive inspection to check the appropriateness of tramway Safety Management Systems to ensure that these meet the ROGs requirements, and verify effective implementation of risk control arrangements. - Investigate selected incidents to establish if there have been breaches in health and safety law, to identify lessons to be learned in the management of risk, and to ensure suitable corrective actions are identified and acted upon. - Assess how tram companies are undertaking risk assessment and that these arrangements are suitable and sufficient for their operation; - Work with the sector as a whole to gather better data on safety performance;
+47. Informed by our assessment of key risk topics set out in annex 1, and our risk assessment risk-ranking toolkit, we identified the key priority areas for engaging with the industry.
+These are:

-Ensure tramway organisations are looking for opportunities to identify potential safety improvements, and that companies pursue these where reasonably practicable.
-Issues might include aids to drivers, safety of public crossings and public education for example
+- Carrying out proactive inspection to check the appropriateness of tramway Safety Management Systems to ensure that these meet the ROGS requirements, and verify effective implementation of risk control arrangements; - Investigate selected incidents to establish if there have been breaches in health and safety law, to identify lessons to be learned in the management of risk, and to ensure suitable corrective actions are identified and acted upon; - Assess how tram operators are undertaking risk assessment and that these arrangements are suitable and sufficient for their activities; - Work with the sector as a whole to gather better data on safety performance;

-- Monitor the work being undertaken across the sector to increase reliability of Line of Sight Operation working, and ensure that emerging good practice is collected in appropriate guidance documents, publicised and promoted; - Work with the tram operators on the implementation of recommendations from the RAIB investigation report into the accident at Sandilands in 2016.
-While some elements are specific to the Croydon system, many apply to the sector as a whole; - Work with and support UKTram and the LRSSB in the review and development of risk model and industry guidance, and delivering safety leadership to the sector; and. - Where appropriate, working with Local Authorities to ensure safety on highways; - 44.
-We will use RM3 to help us assess dutyholder's health and safety management capability.
+- Ensure tramway organisations are looking for opportunities to identify potential safety improvements, and that companies pursue these where reasonably practicable.
+Issues might include aids to drivers, safety of public crossings and public education; - Monitor the work being undertaken across the sector to increase reliability of Line of Sight Operation working, and ensure that emerging good practice is collected in appropriate guidance documents, publicised and promoted; - Work with the tram operators on the implementation of recommendations from the RAIB investigation report into the accident at Sandilands in 2016.
+While some elements are specific to the Croydon system, many apply to the sector as a whole; - Develop principles for technologies to support driver alertness and attention; - Work with and support UKTram and the LRSSB in the review and development of risk model and industry guidance, and delivering safety leadership to the sector, including their role to collect and share lessons learnt and good practice between systems; and. - Where appropriate, working with Local Authorities to ensure safety on highways. - 48.
+We will use RM3 to help us assess dutyholders' health and safety management capability.
 Whilst all RM3 sub-criteria are relevant to achieving excellence in health and safety management, a smaller sub-set are particularly relevant to our identified priorities.
 These are: - SP1 Leadership.
-As this involves deciding and communicating the reasons for risk controls, the importance of good management and promoting continuous improvement; - OP2 Competence Management: the reliance on human control measures, particularly in relation to the control of tram movement is managed through robust competence management arrangements.
-The approach to recruitment and selection, training, development and supervision is fundamental. - PI1 Risk assessment and management: the means by which hazards are identified, risks assessed and controls created.
-This will ensure we review the practical introduction of the tram safety risk model across the sector, as well as issues such as trap-and-drag; - RCS2 Management of assets: ensuring that the trams and all associated infrastructure is maintained to ensure ongoing satisfactory risk control; - RCS3 Management of change: including Safety Verification or the voluntary application of CSMRA.
+As this involves deciding and communicating the reasons for risk controls, the importance of good management and promoting continual improvement; - OP2 Competence Management: the reliance on human control measures, particularly in relation to the control of tram movement is managed through robust competence management arrangements.
+The approach to recruitment and selection, training, development and supervision is fundamental; - PI1 Risk assessment and management: the means by which hazards are identified, risks assessed and controls created.
+This will ensure we review the practical introduction of the tram safety risk model across the sector, as well as issues such as trap-and-drag; - RCS2 Management of assets: ensuring that the trams and all associated infrastructure is maintained to ensure ongoing satisfactory risk control; - RCS3 Management of change: including Safety Verification or the voluntary application of the Common Safety Method on Risk Evaluation and Assessment.
 There are likely to be significant changes in the tram sector as a result of implementation of the Sandilands recommendations; - MRA 2 Audit: Assists the regulator in forming a view of how well the tram operators are systematically checking their own risk control systems.